Mimosa pudica | The Exotic Tale of a Moving Plant that Astonished 18th-Century Europe

 Basic Information

-- Scientific Name: Mimosa pudica
+- Scientific name: Mimosa pudica

 - Family: Fabaceae (Legume family)

-- Origin: South America (Brazil and surrounding regions)
+- Origin: South America (around Brazil)

-- Blooming Period: July–October
+- Flowering season: July–October

-Cultural Significance Around the World
+Cultural Significance Worldwide

 Historical Episodes